spiral/docs/docs/en/start/commands.md

 ```

 > **Note**
-> You can read how to create your own commands in the following sections.
+> You can read how to create your own commands [here](https://spiral.dev/docs/console-configuration/3.3/en).

 ## Aliases